Northampton, Massachusetts: The "Paradise of America"

-From 1842 until 1846 Northampton was home to a transcendentalist utopian community of abolitionists.
+From 1842 until 1846, Northampton was home to a transcendentalist utopian community of abolitionists.
 Called the Northampton Association of Education and Industry, the community believed that the rights of all people should be "equal without distinction of sex, color or condition, sect or religion".
 It supported itself by producing mulberry trees and silk.
 Sojourner Truth, a former slave who became a national advocate for equality and justice, lived in this community until its dissolution (and later in a house on Park Street until 1857).

-In 1851 opera singer Jenny Lind, the "Swedish Nightingale", declared Northampton to be the "Paradise of America", from which Northampton took its nickname "The Paradise City".
+In 1851, opera singer Jenny Lind, the "Swedish Nightingale", declared Northampton to be the "Paradise of America", from which Northampton took its nickname "The Paradise City".

 Clarke Schools for Hearing and Speech (formerly the Clarke School for the Deaf) was founded in Northampton in 1867.
 It was the United States' first permanent oral school for the deaf.
 Alexander Graham Bell and Grace Coolidge have served as heads of school.

 Smith College for women was founded in Northampton in 1871.
 Today Smith is the largest of the Seven Sisters colleges.
 Well-known Smith alumnae include Sylvia Plath, Barbara Bush, Nancy Reagan, Tammy Baldwin, Gloria Steinem, Madeleine L'Engle, and Julia Child.
 The first game of women's basketball was played at Smith College in 1892.

+A theft of $1.6 million ($46.5 million in 2023) from the Northampton Bank took place on January 27, 1876.

 Northampton officially became a city on September 5, 1883, when voters accepted the city charter, "The act to establish the city of Northampton.
 1883-Chapter 250," as passed and approved.

 Immigrant groups that settled Northampton in large numbers included Irish, Polish, and French-Canadians.
-In 1890 a small number of German-Jewish families arrived in Northampton, most of them coming from New York or Boston.
+In 1890, a small number of German-Jewish families arrived in Northampton, most of them coming from New York or Boston.
 By 1905 there were almost 5000 foreign-born residents among the 20,000 people of the city.